 Contact for Dementia and End of life Support

 If you would like more information or an informal chat, please contact MCCG – it would be great to hear from you.

 The Wellbeing programme

 The Wellbeing programme is being funded by the NHS for patients who are over 50 years old.
 Bovey Community Care through Moorland Community Care Group is part of the Southern Devon Wellbeing Partnership which was awarded the contract to provide wellbeing services in our area.

 The programme is intended for people who would benefit from a guided conversation around “what matters to you” rather than “what’s the matter with you”, and comes in the form of support over 12 weeks (which can be extended if necessary) from the Wellbeing Coordinator.
 The aim of the guided conversation is to identify the participant’s wishes for their life and areas where improvements could be made.

 The idea is to support and enable participants to make small changes in their life in order to improve their overall wellbeing.

 Bovey Community Care has a Wellbeing Coordinator who works with clients/participants to support them.

-Referral into the Wellbeing programme is via GPs or other health professionals.
+Referral into the Wellbeing programme can be self referred as well as via a health professional.
 If you would like to find out more please Contact Us.